May 24, 2022

 “I’m an airplane and helicopter pilot with the Harris County Sheriff’s Department,” he explains.
 “I conduct aerial surveillance that helps officers on the ground track down and catch criminals on the run.
 It’s demanding work, and physical fitness is a requirement.”

-A neuroendocrine tumor diagnosis
+A high-grade neuroendocrine carcinoma diagnosis

 The first warning came late on a Sunday night.
 Curtis was driving home to Houston after visiting his then-girlfriend in San Antonio.
 Halfway home, he developed a stabbing pain in his right side.